What Film and Video Editors and Camera Operators Do

 Nearly all video editing work is done on a computer.

 Film and video editors and camera operators manipulate images that entertain or inform an audience.
-Camera operators capture a wide range of material for TV shows, motion pictures, music videos, documentaries, or news and sporting events.
-Editors take footage shot by camera operators and organize it into a final product.
-They collaborate with producers and directors to create the final production.
+Camera operators capture a wide range of material for television, movies, and other media.
+Editors arrange footage shot by camera operators and collaborate with producers and directors to create the final content.

 Film and video editors and camera operators typically do the following:

-- Shoot and record television programs, motion pictures, music videos, documentaries, or news and sporting events
+- Shoot and record television programs, films, music videos, documentaries, or news and sporting events

 - Organize digital footage with video-editing software